Aya586/Aya586/README.md

 ## 🚀 Featured Projects

 ### 🩺 Skin Disease Detection
-Deep Learning project using CNN and TensorFlow to classify skin diseases from medical images.
+Deep Learning project using CNN and TensorFlow for skin disease classification.

 ### 🌱 Crop Health Monitoring
 Computer Vision project for monitoring crop health using Python and OpenCV.